Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 As you can see, the `DefaultActionSelector` requires several dependencies, but that's no issue.
 By specifying the same dependencies on my own class, the new [dependency injection framework](https://github.com/aspnet/dependencyinjection) manages that all for me.

-By overriding the default implementation, it's important to be aware that this class will get called all the time, so it was important to *short-circuit* the execution as quickly as possible for the cases I don't care about.
-The first two lines achieve that in a fairly simple way, immediately returning if there's 1 or less `actions`.
+By overriding the default implementation, it's important to be aware that this class will get for every request that makes it into the MVC pipeline, so it was equally important to *short-circuit* the execution as quickly as possible for the cases I don't care about.
+The first two lines achieve that in a fairly simple way, immediately returning if there's 1 or less `actions` (i.e. no conflict).

 Whilst I'm sure there are better ways to match a HTTP request to actions, I went with a nice and simple implementation of only returning actions where the number of expected query parameters matched the number of query parameters in the request.
 In our case, the `GetAddressByPostcode` action expects no query parameters, whilst `GetAddressByPostcodeAndHouseNumber` expects a single query parameter.